MarkJr94/argparser/README.md

  *
  * You can specify if any argument is required or not, as well as default values for all
  * 	but the string list argument types.
- * It also prints a default help message, similar to the one Python's argpaarser prints */
+ * It also prints a default help message, similar to the one Python's argparser prints */

 Example use: